jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The next way a creature can stand out is its phenotype.
 The phenotype is akin to a life form's personality; the observable characteristics of an organism resulting from the interaction between its genetic makeup and environmental influences, encompassing physical traits, behavioral adaptations, and learned experiences.
 Think of two acorns, one planted in a tall forest, the other in an open field.
 The first grows lean and tall to reach sunlight, while the other grows bushier and more robust.
 Phenotype reveals how organisms adapt to their surroundings and become products of their environment.

 Phenotypic adaptations show remarkable diversity.
-Some are immediate, like a lizard changing color for camouflage, while others develop over generations, such as an elephant mother teaching her young where the water holes are.
-Natural selection does not prefer one phenotype over another; like with genes, it favors huge diversity to increase the chance of finding those best suited to survive and reproduce in the current environment.
+Some changes are enabled through genetics and are immediate, like a cuttlefish shifting its skin to match the seabed; others are learned and passed down socially, like an elephant mother showing her calf where the water holes lie.
+Like with genes, no trait is better or worse on its own—only relative to its environment, and natural selection favors whichever ones work best.
+This is how across time and environments evolution produces huge diversity of lifeforms.

 The third way creatures stand out is the extended phenotype.
 These are adaptations that creatures build for themselves.
 Think of bird nests, beaver dams, and ant hills.
 Although made of foreign material, these things act like any other organ by helping a creature better survive.

 Take the common squirrel as an example.
 The small creature survives frigid winters by storing food and building warm nests.
 These adaptations greatly increase its survival rate.
 Extended phenotypes empower organisms to mold their environment to their benefit and thereby select themselves for survival.

 Unlike genes and phenotypes, extended phenotypes become part of the environment and are available for other creatures to use.
-For example, crabs use seashells, ants occupy termite hills, and bats inhabit old bird nests.
+For example, hermit crabs move into empty snail shells, fish and frogs fill the ponds that beavers dammed, and squirrels sometimes fix up and den in old bird nests.
 This shows that the creator of an extended phenotype is not always its user.

 Raccoons are the ultimate example.
 Originally from the tropical forests of Central America, these intelligent creatures naturally create dens in hollow trees and grow thicker fur and fat stores for winter.
 However, unlike squirrels, raccoons do not naturally insulate their burrows, store food, or fully hibernate.
-Still, they have managed to spread their range across North America, all because of human civilization's barns, garages, and garbage.
-Although raccoons created none of these things, they can use them, and therefore natural selection benefits them in great numbers, even though, unlike squirrels, who plant millions of nuts each year, raccoons have no reciprocal contribution to the technological ecosystem that provides for them.
+Still, they have managed to spread their range into Mexico and warmer parts of America.
+And when human civilization's barns, garages, and garbage, into colder climates they can't naturally survive in.
+Although urban raccoons created none of these things, they can use them, and so natural selection rewards them in great numbers.
+But unlike a squirrel, who renews the biological ecosystem it feeds on by planting many nuts each year, the urban raccoon renews nothing it depends on—giving back neither to the technological ecosystem that feeds it nor to the biological one it has left behind.

 So, to stay a player in the game of life, creatures can stand out via their genes, phenotypes, and extended phenotypes.
 The right mixture means an animal can harvest enough resources and protect itself long enough to procreate and thereby keep playing the game.